 |1.)
 Chandra Namaskar|

 1.)
 Chandra Namaskar (Moon Salutation)

-You must be well aware of sun-salutation, but we hardly talk about moon-salutation.
-Like sun-salutation, each step is coordinated with breathing.
-The difference between moon salutation (yin) and sun solution (yang) is that the later about the heat, light, and activity in our lives, and the former is about calmness, cooling-off, and meditation.
+You must be well aware of sun salutation, but we hardly talk about moon salutation.
+Like sun salutation, each step is coordinated with breathing.
+The difference between moon salutation (yin) and sun solution (yang) is that the latter is about the heat, light, and activity in our lives, and the former is about calmness, cooling-off, and meditation.